SteveBarnett/Remixing/_thinking/shifts.md

 - Notice that it's the contents of consciousness.
 - Notice that you are the context of consciousness.

+### A Headless approach

+- Look for the edges.
+- Look for the centre.
+- Look for yourself, at zero distance.

+### A conceptual approach

+- Notice the thoughts that things should be different.
+- Notice the thoughts that things could be different.
+- Notice your direct experience, before thoughts.

 ### A story approach

 - Notice the story that things should be different.
 - Notice the story that things could be different.
 - Accept the situation and your/self as you are.

 ### A problem approach